-There are a variety of ways to accomplish this, including Logical Replication Log.
+There are a variety of ways to accomplish this, including the Logical Replication Log.
 In this instance, you must monitor the log for database changes and reflect them on the target system.
-When extracting data from a database, you must be able to filter tables and columns, discover a means to detect updates, and replicate the right database structure, all while keeping in mind that the data will be stored in a columnar database for analytics.
+When extracting data from a database, you must be able to filter tables and columns, discover a means to detect updates and replicate the right database structure, all while keeping in mind that the data will be stored in a columnar database for analytics.
 To get a deep understanding of how to carry out Logical Replication, check out the process here.

 Using a JDBC Importer is another option.
 In this instance, any input configuration will include all of the required database authentication and connection values.
 You may manage each table’s behavior during import and, if required, change its schema by properly setting the JDBC importer.
 Furthermore, by querying tables in batching mode, paging of data importation can be emulated.
 Below are the steps need to carry out for JDBC connection:

-- Step 1: Connecting To Database
+- Step 1: Connect to Database

 - Step 2: Create a Table